farukkurtic/bloghub/README.md

 # Bloghub - Your Personal Blogging Platform

 Bloghub is a web-based blogging platform that allows users to create and manage their own blogs, share their thoughts, and discover content from other users.
-It's built with PHP, MySQL, Bootstrap, and uses bcrypt for password encryption.
+It's built with PHP, MySQL, Bootstrap, and uses Bcrypt for password encryption.

 ## Table of Contents